-Like stocks, debentures also have different types, based on their intrinsic characters.
+Like stocks, debentures also have different types based on their characteristics.

 - Non-convertible Debentures: It is a traditional type of bond that pays out the maturity and accrued interest at the end of the tenure without giving any opportunities to convert to equity.

 Debentures can be either floating or fixed in nature.
-The payout on floating rate debenture varies with the market movement.
-But, for fixed-rate debentures, final payout remains assured.
+The payout on floating rate debentures varies with the market movement.
+But, for fixed-rate debentures, the final payout remains assured.

-It may worth mentioning that debentures and bonds are often confused, and both are used interchangeably, but they aren’t technically same.
+It may be worth mentioning that debentures and bonds are often confused, and both are used interchangeably, but they aren’t technically the same.

 How Debentures Are Different From Shares